20 Words to Know From the Montessori Dictionary

 - Ages 12 to 18: Building a concept of the social self and developing values and beliefs

-Simple to complex: Montessori teachers take a “simple to complex” approach when presenting students with information.
+Montessori teachers take a simple to complex approach when presenting students with information.
 They start with an idea at its most simplistic level and build upon it once children understand the basics.

-- Naming period: First, teachers explain what something is and what it is called.
-For example, the teacher will tell the students “this is a square.”
+First, teachers explain what something is and what it is called.
+For example, the teacher will tell the students,

-Work: Maria Montessori defined work as “purposeful activity.”
+Maria Montessori defined work as purposeful activity.
 Children explore work through purposeful activity of their own choice in order to learn and grow.